 If you are in a hurry

-If you want to book now here’s a list of the best hotels to stay in Cork, all located in the city center
+If you want to book now, here’s a list of the top hotels in Cork city centre:

-Here’s a map that will help you visualize all the areas to stay in Cork, that I will be talking about in this post:
+Here’s a map to help you visualize all the areas I recommend for your stay in Cork:

-1. Cork city centre – best place to stay in Cork for the first time
+1. Cork City Centre – where to stay in Cork for the first time

 Other accommodation options in Cork city center